HW News - More Intel GPU News, Intel & Apple Lawsuit vs. SoftBank, Linux Laptops, & AMD RDNA2 for GPUsSunday, 01 December 2019

 We filmed this hardware news episode before Thanksgiving, but ended up holding it and adding to it once we saw some of the hardware sales that went live (we didn’t want to film a dedicated hardware sales video).
 There have been plenty of hardware sales guides on the site, as you’ve likely seen, but now it’s time to re-focus on the news.
 The headliner is Apple joining the fight against SoftBank with Intel, both alleging the behavior of a patent troll.

 Show notes will continue after the embedded video.

 One of the busiest weeks of the year is fast approaching: We'll soon be dealing with Threadripper 3 reviews and Intel i9-10980XE reviews, alongside the usual year-end content.
 In the interim, we've still got hardware news to cover, including this week's collection of industry and release topics for Intel, AMD, Crytek, Backblaze, and Corsair.

-Show notes are below the embedded video, as always.
+Show notes continue after the embedded video.

-Show notes below the embedded video, for those preferring reading.
+Show notes after the embedded video.

 We moderate comments on a ~24~48 hour cycle.
 There will be some delay after submitting a comment.